05nelsonm/kmp-tor/library/runtime-service/README.md

 ### Android

-To utilize the `TorService` you must use the `Context.createTorRuntimeEnvironment` extension functions (or for `Java` users, `TorRuntimeEnvironment.Builder` functions).
+To utilize the `TorService` you must use the `Application.createTorServiceEnvironment` extension functions (or for `Java` users, `TorServiceEnvironment.Builder` functions).

 This will set the `TorRuntime.Environment.Builder.serviceFactoryLoader` so that when `TorRuntime` is then created, it will instantiate the `TorRuntime.ServiceFactory` instead